 So, hopefully now you've been properly incentivized to incorporate Agile methodologies into your personal life.
 They can help with reducing daily stress through the utilization of more planning, organization, and self-reflection.
 Let me know how it works for you, and best of luck!

 Ludmila Roizenbruch Paiva

-I'm a passionate Agile project manager, trying to bring together the best of both worlds, trying to apply agility to daily project management because, believe me, it can work great!
+Ludmila Roizenbruch Paiva is a Project Manager at Avenue Code.
+She is passionate about Agile, trying to bring together the best of both worlds, and applying agility to daily project management.
+Take it from her--it can work wonderfully!